alien4cloud/alien4cloud.github.io/documentation/2.0.0/orchestrators/kubernetes/kubernetes_walkthrough.markdown

 {% endhighlight %}

 Generate load on the server (use JMeter for example) and ensure the frontend pod is actually scalled.

+Inspired from [K8S doc](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale-walkthrough/) you can try this (replace nodeIp:nodePort by the correct values):

+{% highlight bash %}
+$ kubectl run -i --tty load-generator --image=busybox /bin/sh

+Hit enter for command prompt

+$ while true; do wget -q -O- http://nodeIp:nodePort; done
+{% endhighlight %}

+{% info %}
+Since the wget will be done from inside the cluster (on a container hosted on the cluster), we are able to target the cluster IP and the port 3000 of the service (the one defined in the Nodecellar container).

+{% highlight bash %}
+[ec2-user@ip-172-31-42-102 ~]$ kubectl --kubeconfig=/etc/kubernetes/admin.conf get services
+NAME                                            TYPE        CLUSTER-IP       EXTERNAL-IP   PORT(S)           AGE default-http-backend                            ClusterIP   10.152.183.167   <none>        80/TCP            6d
+kubernetes                                      ClusterIP   10.152.183.1     <none>        443/TCP           6d
+mongo-mongo-db-service--1451478299              NodePort    10.152.183.174   <none>        27017:31239/TCP   11m
+nodecellar-nodecellar-app-service--1142367332   NodePort    10.152.183.219   <none>        3000:30966/TCP    10m
+{% endhighlight %}

+In this example, from inside the cluster, we are able to target the url **http://10.152.183.219:3000**
+{% endinfo %}

+When the Pod has been scaled, stop the load generator and wait for minutes, the Autoscaler will scale down to 1 instance.